 Ways to Get Involved in the Psoriasis Community

-Check out the NPF
+Check out the National Psoriasis Foundation

 The National Psoriasis Foundation (NPF) is a wonderful place to start if you want to find ways to get involved with the psoriasis community.
-I started with them 5 years ago when I attended my first volunteer conference in Washington D.C.
+Personally, I started with them 5 years ago when I attended my first volunteer conference in Washington D.C.

 Participate in an online support group

 It’s a safe place to ask questions, share fears, and give advice.
 There are over 80,000 psoriasis patients on the site, so you are bound to find someone in your area!
 I met two people where I live and have spent time with them!
 It’s a really great way to not feel alone with your disease and find people who understand you.

 Get in the conversation

-Years ago before social media it was hard to find others suffering from psoriasis.
+Years ago before social media, it was hard to find others suffering from psoriasis.
 Many people hid and had no outlet to safely talk about it, now with online support groups and social media, hiding has become a thing of the past!

 Here are some ways you can get involved with the psoriasis community via social media.

 Twitter.
 Using hashtags is a great way to connect to others talking about the disease!
 The most popular hashtags are #Psoriasis #PsA #Chroniclife #Chronicillness #Spoonies #PsoriasisAwareness.
 Different organizations also provide twitter chats where participants use a specific hashtag to participate, which usually last 30 mins to an hour.
 Follow PlaquePsoriasis.com on Twitter.

 Facebook.
 This site is not only a great way to connect with friends and family but also others with specific interests.
 If you put “psoriasis” in the search box on the site a variety of groups for psoriasis will pop up.
 I am currently a member of a popular Facebook group “Overcoming Psoriasis.”
 It’s a safe place to ask questions and share pictures without being judged.
 Join PlaquePsoriasis.com on Facebook.